[Publication date of latest article cited: May 24, 2021]

 Sunlight, Ultraviolet, and Heat

 Artificial ultraviolet light inactivates SARS-CoV-2 rapidly.
 It damages the RNA, and the virus cannot replicate.
 UVC has much more effect than UVA and UVB (Derraik et al.; Heilingloh et al.).
 UVC used for 10 seconds reduced SARS-CoV-2 by 88% (Kitagawa et al.).
 It reduced SARS-CoV-2 in wet droplets to undetectable levels in 4 seconds, and in dried droplets in 9 seconds (Storm et al.).
 DUV-LED reduced SARS-CoV-2by 99%, so the viruses had no cytopathic effect on cells (Inagaki et al.).
+Three UVC intensities on three SARS-CoV-2 concentrations stopped viral replication in each combination (Biasin et al.).
 Since ultraviolet lights are so easy to use effectively, companies are selling small hand-held and large wheeled devices for inactivating SARS-CoV-2 in homes and workplaces.

 Experiments found that sunlight inactivates SARS-CoV-2 in minutes.
 Simulated summer mid-day sunlight reduced SARS-CoV-2 in aerosols by 90% in 8 – 10 minutes.
 Simulated winter sunlight reduced the viruses in aerosol by 90% in 19 minutes.
 But indoors without sunlight, no detectable decrease occurred in 60 minutes (Department of Homeland Security “S & T’s Research”; Schuit et al.).
 On surfaces, 3 – 6.8 minutes of simulated summer sunlight reduced SARS-CoV-2 in simulated saliva by 90%.
 Simulated winter sunlight took 14.3 minutes to reduce them by 90%.
 Without sunlight, this took 18 – 51 hours (Department of Homeland Security “S & T’s Research”; Department of Homeland Security “Factors Affecting the Stability”; Ratnesar-Schumate et al.).
 Sunlight reduced SARS-CoV-2 faster than heat and humidity did (Department of Homeland Security “Predicting the Decay”).
 So, the authors of these studies recommended doing activities outdoors in sunlight.

 Experiments also found that heat inactivates SARS-CoV-2 (Department of Homeland Security “S & T’s Research”; Magurano et al.).
 On surfaces, at 20° C they lasted 28 days (Riddell et al.).
 Indoors, cool, and dry, these viruses reduce by 90% in 51 hours (Department of Homeland Security “Factors Affecting”).
-At 55° C (130° F) that takes 0.6 hour (Department of Homeland Security “SARS-CoV-2 Surface Contamination”).
+At 55° C (130° F) they reduce by 90% in 0.6 hour (Department of Homeland Security “SARS-CoV-2 Surface Contamination”).
 Airborne, they are most stable at 10° C, 20% relative humidity, without sunlight, so they do not reduce detectably in 1 hour (Department of Homeland Security “Predicting the Decay”).
 Increasing humidity by itself decreased SAR-CoV-2 by little, but higher humidity increased the effects of sunlight (Department of Homeland Security “Predicting the Decay”) and heat (Biryukov et al.; Department of Homeland Security “S & T’s Research”; Schuit et al.).
+Heat and humidity together reduced it: SARS-CoV-2 half-life in cell culture on plastic was over 24 hours at 40% relative humidity (RH) and 10° C, but about 1.5 hours at 65% RH and 27° C (Morris, et al.).
+SARS-CoV-2 in many bodily fluids had shorter half-lives in summer conditions than in fall, winter, and spring conditions (Kwon T, Gaudreault, et al.).
 Heating personal protective equipment (PPE) such as masks can destroy these viruses so people can reuse the PPE (Derraik et al.).
-Since the temperatures that inactivate these viruses (55° C) are hotter than humans can live in, summer weather does not reduce these viruses enough to reduce transmission greatly.
+Since the temperatures that inactivate these viruses quickly (55° C) are hotter than humans can live in, summer weather does not eliminate them.
 Other factors probably more determine transmission (Chin, Chu, et al.; National Academies of Science “SARS-CoV-2 survival…”).

 Practicing the Recommendations